RamblingCookieMonster/Citrix.NetScaler/README.md

 ## Property name bug:

-    #NOTE:  If you get an error indicating  'select : Property "some property" cannot be found.', please use the -Raw switch on the command.
-For example:
+If you get an error indicating  'select : Property "some property" cannot be found.', please use the -Raw switch on the command.

+The issue is that in general, the NetScaler API returns the object type name (ns).
+In some cases, it does not do this.  e.g. The stat with the name ns returns nstrace, instead of ns.

+    #I get an error from command below:  'select : Property "ns" cannot be found.'
     Get-NSnsStat -Address ctx-ns-tst-01 -WebSession $session -AllowHTTPAuth
-        #select : Property "ns" cannot be found.

-    #The issue is that in general, the NetScaler API returns the object type name (ns).
-    #In some cases, it does not do this.  e.g. ns returns nstrace.
-This works:
+    #Adding the -raw switch, I can get the unadulterated Invoke-RESTMethod results, which include an nstrace property:
     Get-NSnsStat -Address ctx-ns-tst-01 -WebSession $session -AllowHTTPAuth -Raw

-    #To extract the property, I would run this
+    #To extract the nstrace property, I would run this
     Get-NSnsStat -Address ctx-ns-tst-01 -WebSession $session -AllowHTTPAuth -Raw | Select -expandproperty nstrace

 # Further References